 Software Graphic Improvements

-It appears that users will be able to improve and adjust the graphics on their headset in a few different ways:
+Users can improve and adjust the graphics on their headset in a few different ways:

 - Antialiasing option